Blue Smoke

 The owners of this land are in a conflagration over its status.

 This discussion has been deeply earnest, painful, and epic.
 Fear lies at its heart.
-Revisionism complicates the past.
-Grandchildren beckon the future.
-The power of nature revealing herself, as wetlands mature, is the primal presence.
+Revisionism complicates the past, while grandchildren beckon the future.
+The power of nature revealing herself in maturing wetlands is the primal presence and issue.
 Brotherhood at odds and allure of lucre confuse sensibilities.
 Humility tangling with temptation adds mystery.
 Legalities competing with common sense confuse sensibilities.
 Faith in the past and future is strained.
 Wounds emerge...
 And the gods wonder who these fools are.

 The fools circle and circle and circle, exhausting themselves over the obvious, without clear explanation.
 But in the circling, slow progress is indeed made, and eventually resolution will emerge, like blue smoke...
 History reminds us that this too shall pass.

 We are discovering how well systematic tiling works to drain fields and how much water it carries away from them.
-When we break and obstruct tile lines to create wetlands, we wait to see what happens with bated breath.
+When we break and obstruct tile lines to create wetlands, we wait with bated breath to see what happens.
 Usually nothing happens, which is disappointing.
 We have been hoping to see water at the surface within days.
-But we are realizing it takes a lot of water to saturate a 30-acre field from 3 feet down to the surface.
+But we are realizing it takes a lot of water to saturate a 30-acre field from 3 feet down up to the surface.
 So we strive to be patient.

 The other phenomenon we are witnessing is the power of water to find its way to the nearest outlet regardless of what we do.
 In one field, we blocked the outlet near the stream, only to find the water had moved over and was flowing two feet away into the stream below.
 So, we blocked that, and the water then moved another two feet over, to flow unimpeded.
 We finally realized this is sandier soil than elsewhere, which allows water to flow around whatever obstructs it.
 So, Mike Garen, our artist and engineer with equipment, excavated clay from another field and built a subterranean wall in this area that is 8 ft. deep, 3 ft. wide, and 40 ft. long!
 That is holding so far.

-There is so much we do not know.
+There is so much about life we do not know...

 Now that the trees are planted, we have opened the valve feeding this pond from a spring-fed stream nearby.
 The pond is full, and it will be interesting to observe it come to life over the next months with amphibians, fish, and waterfowl.
 Two Canadian geese have already found it appealing.
 This pond will be continually fed by spring water.